vcc-csc212/sm21/_docs/labs/lab18/lab18.md

 if the board of the current game state is terminal (i.e., the game is over with that board):
     return the value of the board

-update game state's current player (i.e., switch players) assume best minmax value is a tie
+update game state's current player (i.e., switch players for the game state) assume best minmax value is a tie

 if within MAX_DEPTH threshold: